 Prevention is always better than cure

-Here’s our rundown of the top cybersecurity threats the typical small & medium sized business in London faces and our suggestions to combat them.
-Don’t worry, we’ve borne in mind any budgetary, space and staff restraints you may trade under.
+Here’s our rundown of the top cybersecurity threats the typical small and medium sized business in London faces and our suggestions to combat them.
+Don’t worry, we’ve considered any budgetary, space, or staff restraints you may trade under.

-Malware’s difficult to detect and costly to remediate and mitigate with criminals being motivated by financial gain from extortion, coercion, fraud or stealing sensitive and classified information that can be sold to the highest bidder.
+Malware is particularly difficult to detect and costly to remediate and further mitigate.
+Cybercriminals can be motivated by many factors which may be unknown to your organisation.
+For example, cyberattacks may be carried out for financial gain from extortion, coercion, fraud or stealing sensitive and classified information that can be sold to the highest bidder.

-Recommendations: First and foremost, back-up.
-Plan it, make it part of your everyday processes and test it frequently.
+Recommendations: First and foremost, make sure you back up all important data.
+Plan it, make it part of your everyday processes, and test it frequently.
 Use what’s known as the ‘3-2-1 Rule.’
-That means having three copies of your data (on a workstation, in the cloud and on an external drive array, for example) and on two different forms of media (hard drive and the cloud, for example) with one complete copy held offsite.
+That means having three copies of your data, this could be on a workstation, in the cloud and on an external drive array, for example.
+Alongside this put your data on two different forms of media, perhaps a hard drive and the cloud.
+Finally, have one complete copy held offsite.

-Then ask a managed IT services provider in London about a budget-friendly endpoint protection solution.
-This can block sophisticated cyberattacks and help to defend your network in lieu of highly-trained IT staff.
+Also ask a managed IT service provider (MSP) in London about a budget-friendly endpoint protection solution.
+An MSP can offer the expertise of an IT specialist, helping to block the sophisticated tactics of cyberattacks and defend your network.

-By using an Internet browser and your own website as a launch pad, criminals can access and steal confidential client information or compromise your site to make it infect visitors.
+Using an Internet browser and your own website as a launch pad can open avenues for attack.
+Often, cybercriminals can access and steal confidential client information or compromise your site to make it infect visitors.

 Recommendations: The majority of web-based attacks use your website’s functionality weaknesses via code they input to your site’s entry fields.
 Therefore, you need to control the types of user input your website accepts.

-Again talk to a managed services provider in London – especially their security experts – to audit your site for potential weaknesses and correct them.
+Again, it may be helpful to talk to a managed services provider in London if you don’t have an in-house IT specialist or team.
+An MSP will have security experts at hand to audit your site for potential weaknesses and correct them.
 Also, ensure that any app developers or coders working for you are programmed with security uppermost in their minds.

 Distributed Denial of Service (DDoS) attacks